upvalue/luvit-heart/README.md

 require('http').createServer(app):listen(8080)
 ```

 Heart is definitely a little more verbose and explicit than Ruby micro frameworks.
 I like it that way.
+I've also tried
+not to add too much sugar, in case luvit ever gets a consensus middleware system like Rack.
+See sample.lua for a more
+complex example.

 ### Documentation